vermacodes/one-click-aks/README.md

 err() {
   echo -e "${RED}[$(date +'%Y-%m-%dT%H:%M:%S%z')]: ERROR - $* ${NC}" >&1
 }

+err "this statement wil logged in red color"
 ```

 In addition to these, we figured that there are few things that we will be doing over and over again in extension scripts.
 Ultimate goal is to add them as a flag (Switch Button) and make part of terraform, but as an interim solution they are provided as shared functions.